-YARD OR MOVING SALES – A sign advertising the sale of personal property at a garage, yard, porch or moving sale may be temporarily erected on the same lot as the sale.

 EXEMPT SIGNS – The following signs shall be permitted in South Bloomfield Township.
 No Zoning Permit shall be required for any of the following types of signs constructed or erected under the terms of this Resolution:

 Governmental signs for control of traffic and other regulatory purposes, street signs, warning signs, railroad crossing signs, and signs of public service companies for the purpose of safety provided that such signs contain no supplementary advertising;

-Flags, emblems and insignia of any governmental agency or political subdivision;
+Flags, banners, and insignia of any design, not exceeding fifteen (15) square feet each, limited to two (2) such items per lot, and flagpoles not exceeding the height limit of the underlying Zoning District;

-Historical signs, commemorative plaques, or corner-stones placed by recognized historical agencies, provided that such signs are less than nine (9) square feet in area and not illuminated;
+Commemorative plaques, cornerstones, or address/name markers, provided that such signs are less than nine (9) square feet in area and not illuminated;

-Address and name of occupant of premises for a residential structure, not to include designations as to employment or home occupation, and to be limited in size to two (2) square feet; and
+Address and name of occupant of premises for a residential structure, provided that such is limited in size to two (2) square feet; and

 Directional or other incidental signs pertaining to vehicular or pedestrian control on private property provided the said signs are located outside the Right-of-Way of any public street or road, do not exceed two (2) square feet of area per side and do not interfere or obstruct visibility when entering or leaving said property.

-Temporary signs
+TEMPORARY SIGNS - Temporary signs not exceeding six (6) square feet in area per side may be erected on any lot without regard to message or subject matter, subject to the following:

+No more than two (2) temporary signs may be displayed on a lot at any one time;

+No individual temporary sign shall be displayed for more than thirty (30) consecutive days, and the cumulative number of days on which any temporary sign(s) are displayed on a lot shall not exceed ninety (90) days in any calendar year;

+All such signs shall be set back at least ten (10) feet from the edge of the contiguous street Right-of-Way, shall not be illuminated, and shall not obstruct sight distance at any intersection or driveway; and

+Temporary signs erected under this subsection are exempt from the permit requirement of Section 804, provided they comply with all standards of this subsection and Section 802.

+TEMPORARY SIGNS ON LARGE PARCELS - On a lot of fifteen (15) acres or more, one (1) temporary sign not exceeding twenty (20) square feet per side may be displayed in lieu of the signs permitted under subsection (B), without regard to message, subject to the setback, illumination, and sight-distance standards of subsection (B)(3) and the duration standard of subsection (B)(2).
+Where such a lot has frontage on two (2) or more public roads, one (1) such sign may be placed along each road frontage on review of the Zoning Inspector.

 SECTION 804 – SIGNS PERMITTED REQUIRING A PERMIT